AkshayJ0shi/steam_anomaly_detection_capstone/src/README.md

   about wasting time making redundant requests when I restart it.

 _This step takes maybe 2 hours, the only way I can think to speed it up is to make more accounts and make requests in parallel_

+*Optimization attempts*:

+  * Timed querying a subset of the database before importing to a DataFrame vs importing all into a DataFrame, then filtering
+  * Reduced number of queries to the largest table
+  * Reduced number of times I connect to the database, although this only accounted for about a 1 min increase

 #### Model fitting:
   * I take the data from my Postgres database and put it into a Pandas DataFrame to easily add features needed for my model,